NatashaLalwani09/Blind_Source_Separation_and_Speaker_Recognition/README.md

 ## Guide

-For our code, it's best if viewed or ran as Jupiter Notebook or Google Collab Files to run- Blind Source Separation & Speaker Recognition.ipynb, it basically shows how we preprocessed the data, implemented ANN & CNN and trained the models, we implemented FastICA model as well to separate the audio which was created by combining audio of 8 different speakers.
+For our code, it's best if viewed or ran as Jupiter Notebook or Google Collab Files to run- BSS.ipynb, it basically shows how we preprocessed the data, implemented ANN & CNN and trained the models, we implemented FastICA model as well to separate the audio which was created by combining audio of 8 different speakers.

 Required Libraries:
 - scipy.io